 Playing together can also help to strengthen your bond.
 There's a bit of an art to playing with cats and if you're a first time cat owner it might take a little practice to master your skills.
+Please don't encourage your cat to jump on you or to use your hands as a toy, as this can lead to painful injuries.
 Cats like to chase objects which are moving in rapid and unpredictable ways, just like a mouse or bird.
-Use a stick and string toy and encourage your cat to stalk, chase and grab the toy.
+Use a stick-and-string toy and encourage your cat to stalk, chase and grab the toy.
 Be sure to always let your cat grab and hold the toy during play to prevent them from getting frustrated.
-For this reason laser pen type toys are best avoided.
+For this reason, laser pen type toys are best avoided.